 Traditional design takes too long.

 They are never on budget as it is impossible to price correctly such large projects.
 This occurs because new assumptions are made as new information comes to life.

 Technology also tends to change while the site is taking 3-9 months to build.

 They go over budget.

 They cost too much upfront, with an upfront commitment to the price before an understanding of the effectiveness appreciated.
 A good website will cost between $10-100k.

-It's hard to get the buy-in of senior management as nobody likes the amount of resources required to create a site.
-It's worrysome that there is no surety of the results.
+It's hard to get the buy-in of senior management as nobody likes the number of resources required to create a site.
+It's worrisome that there is no surety of the results.

 This makes it scary for senior management.